swiftlang/swift-evolution/proposals/0239-codable-range.md

 These types will use an unkeyed container of their lower/upper bound (in sorted order, in cases of `Range` and `ClosedRange`).

+In addition, `ContiguousArray` is also missing a conformance to `Codable`, which will be added.

 ## Effect on ABI stability, resilience, and source stability

 This is a purely additive change, and so has no impact.